 The Aspirational and the Tactical

-A goal throughout this course will be therefore to understand both ends of the each spectrum, map and distil the choices made by sustainability programs, and understand the opportunities created for the organization.
+A goal throughout this course will be therefore to understand both ends of the spectrum, map and distil the choices made by sustainability programs, and understand the opportunities created for the organization.
 As we understand more deeply, we may begin to understand how we can create spaces and niches for sustainability-driven innovation within any organization, and in an integrated and seamless way.

 Below are three examples of initiatives within organizations leading the way in Planet-oriented sustainability initiatives, ranging from the billion-dollar Interface to the 47 employee Full Sail Brewing Co.
 From there, we will take a brief look into the component parts of each initiative, what Planet aspects they leverage, and how they uniquely create value for the organization.